|Maurice Garin, shortly after winning in 1898|

 |Edgard de Caluwé|

-Fiorenzo Magni became the first Italian to win in 1949 and he would win again for the next two years, thus becoming the second man to have won three times and (as of 2013, following Fabian Cancellara's second victory) the only man to have won three consecutive times.
-Magni, who died in 2012, is often described as being "a rare Italian in the Flemish Classics," which at the time and for some years afterwards was true - riders from his country, perhaps due to the difficulties involved until the comparatively recent advent of cheap air travel and good quality roads through the Alps and perhaps due to being accustomed to the Italian weather, rarely took part in the races of Northern Europe and when they did they tended not to perform well.
+Fiorenzo Magni became the first Italian to win in 1949 and he would win again for the next two years, thus becoming the second man to have won three times and the only man to have won three consecutive times (which, the time of writing, has yet to be equaled).
+Magni is often described as being "a rare Italian in the Flemmish Classics," which at the time and for some years afterwards was true - riders from his country, perhaps due to the difficulties involved until the comparatively recent advent of cheap air travel and good quality roads through the Alps and perhaps due to being accustomed to the Italian weather, rarely took part in the races of Northern Europe and when they did they tended not to perform well.
 This seems to be changing in recent years with a number of Italian winners in this race, Paris-Roubaix and others.
 In 1949, Sportwereld - the newspaper that had created the Ronde - merged with Het Nieuwsblad ato become its sports section and the last four riders to reach the finish line were given bottles of massage oil as prizes.

 La Flèche Wallonne was held on this day in 1979, the 43rd edition of the race.
 After many years in which the distance had decreased, it was 25km longer than the previous year at 248km between Esneux and Marcinelle.
 The winner was the great Breton Bernard Hinault, who later on that same year would win his third Tour de France.
 The race has never been held on this date since.